Guide · PhotoTag.ai

 Alternative to PhotoTag.ai

 If you upload to Adobe Stock, Shutterstock, or iStock, you have probably seen PhotoTag.ai in photographer roundups.
 It is one of the more established AI keywording tools in the microstock space — especially among contributors who live inside Adobe Lightroom Classic.
+Searching for a PhotoTag.ai alternative usually means you already like the idea of AI titles and keywords, but want to understand batch limits, credit math, and export options before you commit.

 What PhotoTag.ai offers

-On its public product pages, PhotoTag emphasizes:
+On its public product pages and app copy, PhotoTag emphasizes:

-- Lightroom Classic plugin — generate and write metadata inside your catalog
+- Lightroom Classic plugin — generate and write metadata inside your catalog without exporting to a web uploader (Lightroom plugin page)

-- API — automation for integrators and power users
+- API — automation for integrators and power users (API page); optional BYOK subscription to use your own OpenAI or Gemini key (BYOK docs)

-- 15+ output languages on marketing pages
+- 15+ output languages on marketing and FAQ pages (Spanish, French, German, Japanese, Chinese, Arabic, and more)

 Who PhotoTag.ai is built for